kjbala/PY4E/README.md

 # PY4E
-Python for everybody Coursera Audit
+Python for everybody Coursera Audited for Data Analysis using Python, was a great course design and project works offered by Dr.Chuck is intriguing.